Akher Zapheer: Tho3ban 2022

 Shakshi El da'em's video clip was shot in Beirut and was directed by Basem's sister, Sandra Sayej.

-On June 14th, Akher Zapheer released Urtuwazi as the second single of Tho3ban.
+On June 14, Akher Zapheer released Urtuwazi as the second single of Tho3ban.
 The footage of Urtuwazi's video clip was fully generated by Artificial Intelligence, the first of its kind in the Middle East.

-On June 17th, Akher Zapheer released their third studio album Tho3ban, containing 7 Tracks.
+On June 17, Akher Zapheer released their third studio album Tho3ban, containing 7 tracks.

 Musical style, lyrical themes and influences

 Throughout its career, Akher Zapheer has been described as Alternative rock, Grunge, Hard rock, Punk rock.
 The band's musical style is hugely influenced and driven by the grunge scene in Seattle.
-The band has mentioned that they have been influenced by many bands such as: Nirvana, Duman, Radiohead, Deftones, Muse, Placebo, Arctic Monkeys, Slipknot and Dream Theatre.
+The band has mentioned that they have been influenced by many bands such as: Nirvana, Duman, Radiohead, Deftones, Muse, Placebo, Arctic Monkeys, Slipknot and Dream Theater.